-5 Kettlebell Moves You've Never Heard Of
+5 Dynamic Full Body Kettlebell Exercises | Muscle & Fitness

-If you have an Instagram account, then we’re willing to bet that the face (and abs, delts and quads) of Eric Leija has graced your 6.5-inch screen before.
-The Onnit coach, aka @primal.swoldier, is known for performing quick-hitting and dynamic kettlebell routines for his 500,000 followers.
+If you have an Instagram account, then we’re willing to bet the face (and abs, delts, and quads) of Eric Leija has graced your 6.5-inch screen before.
+The Onnit coach, aka @primal.swoldier, is known for performing quick-hitting and dynamic kettlebell exercises for his 500,000 followers.
 But before he was repping #Onnit and #PrimalSwoldier on the gram and coaching hundreds of clients at the Onnit gym, he was packing boxes for the Texas-based fitness company as a warehouse employee.

 “Then Aubrey Marcus, the CEO, was like, ‘Hey, we should open up a gym so that we can show people how to use all of these unconventional tools,” Leija says.